The Northern Michigan Jewish Colony of Palestine

 The Northern Michigan Jewish Colony Disbands

 Within five years about half of the original colonist had left.
-The Russian Jews lacked the agricultural skills required to establish a homestead farm.
+The Russians in the Michigan Jewish colony lacked the agricultural skills required to establish a homestead farm.
 Some sought out and established retail businesses.
 Some sold door-to-door.
 Their wagons were familiar sights on the roads in this section of the county for many years.
 One after another the members of the colony gave the up the struggle.
 Some of them sold their partly cleared land; others let it revert to the original owners.
 By 1906 only one of the original families remained.